-Northern Ada County is designated as attainment with an approved maintenance plan of the 24-hour PM10 National Ambient Air Quality Standard (NAAQS).
+Northern Ada County is designated as a maintenance area in attainment of the 24-hour PM10 National Ambient Air Quality Standard (NAAQS).
 Appendix A shows the extent of the maintenance area boundaries.
-The last non-agricultural based exceedance of the 24hour PM10 NAAQS occurred in 1991.
-Prior to March 12, 1999, Northern Ada County was designated as a nonattainment area for $PM{10}$ .
-However, on that date, the U.S. Environmental Protection Agency (EPA) Administrator signed a revocation of Northern Ada County's nonattainment designation based on changes made to the PM10 NAAQS (64 FR 12257).
+While exceedances of the 24-hour PM10 NAAQS have occurred due to wind-blown dust events, no violations of the 24-hour PM10 NAAQS have occurred since the area was designated as a maintenance area in attainment of the standard.
+Prior to March 12, 1999, Northern Ada County was designated as a nonattainment area for PM10.
+However, on that date, the U.S. Environmental Protection Agency (EPA) Administrator signed a revocation of Northern Ada County's nonattainment designation based on changes made to the PM10 NAAQS (64FR12257).
 This ruling was challenged in the Ninth District Circuit Court.
 On January 31, 2001, the U.S. Department of Justice approved a settlement agreement for the Idaho Clean Air Force et al. v.
 EPA et al. lawsuit.
 A major component of the settlement agreement required the Idaho Department of Environmental Quality (DEQ) to update Northern Ada County's PM10 State Implementation Plan (SIP).
 In September 2003, the EPA approved the Northern Ada County PM10 SIP Maintenance Plan and Redesignation Request.
-In March 2013, the Northern Ada County PM10 State Implementation Plan, Maintenance Plan: Ten-Year Update was submitted to EPA.
+In March 2013, the Northern Ada County $PM{10}$ State Implementation Plan, Maintenance Plan: Ten-Year Update (PM10 maintenance plan) was submitted to EPA.
 On May 17, 2013, EPA announced receipt of the "maintenance plan" and issued determination of adequacy of the motor vehicle emission budgets for transportation conformity purposes.

 Commonly, past exceedances of the 24-hour $PM{10}$ NAAQS in Northern Ada County occurred during severe wintertime air stagnation events.
 These events, known as atmospheric inversions, are caused when cold, stagnant air is held close to the valley floor by warmer air aloft.
-During these events, particulates form in the atmosphere out of such gaseous pollutants as oxides of nitrogen ( $NO_X$ ) and volatile organic compounds ( $VOC_S$ ).
+During these events, particulates form in the atmosphere out of gaseous pollutants such as oxides of nitrogen ( $NO_X$ ) and volatile organic compounds ( $VOC_S$ ).
 Thus, both $NO_X$ and $VOC_S$ are considered precursors of $PM{10}$ .
 As a result, the $PM{10}$ maintenance plan contains approved $PM{10}$ , $NO_X$ , and VOC motor vehicle emissions budgets.